prebid/prebid.github.io/dev-docs/modules/konduit.md

 - Insert the Konduit module code in your source code of the page.
 - The module exposes the `pbjs.adServers.konduit.buildVastUrl` function to use.
-- The function should be provided a couple of input parameters including a bid to be accelerated (usually a winner bid) and Konduit parameters, see sample code below.
+- The function should be provided a couple of input parameters, including a bid to be accelerated (usually a winning bid) and Konduit parameters, see sample code below.

 ### Sample Code

-It usually makes sense to use the Konduit Module function call in the `bidsBackHandler` callback function.
+It is recommended to use the Konduit Module function call in the `bidsBackHandler` callback function.

 ```javascript
 pbjs.que.push(function() {